apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 #### Word Detection

-In RESTFul URLs, operations on an entity are usually specified using HTTP methods, but often additional types are needed.
+In RESTFul URIs, operations on an entity are usually specified using HTTP methods, but often additional types are needed.
 This is addressed by including specific nouns in the path.
 To handle this, R3 implements word parsing: when R3 detects specific words in the path, it will not format that part.
-For example, URLs like the following would not be considered similar and therefore will not be merged:
+For example, URIs like the following would not be considered similar and therefore will not be merged:

 * /api/sale
 * /api/product_sale